KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-15-self-healing-bad-data.md

     spark.read
     .format("delta")
     .option("readChangeFeed", "true")
-    .option("startingVersion", 0)  # starting version is crucial, 0 is always the entire feed from the beginning.
-Either thats okay or you have to track the version yourself somehow.
+    .option("startingVersion", 0)  # Start from the beginning to capture all inserts .table("/mnt/bronze/<table_name>_bad")
-    .table("/mnt/bronze/<table_name>_bad")
-    .filter("_change_type = 'insert'") <- improve this filter with a column and such, not all string )
+    .filter("_change_type = 'insert'")  # Filter for newly inserted bad records )

 inserts_df.write.format('delta').mode("overwrite").save("/mnt/bronze/<table_name>_test")
 ```

-By appending records from the bad queue into a unit_test table, you maintain a centralized collection of all previously problematic data, making it easier to debug and simulate how your pipeline would behave with these records when reprocessed.

 # Conclusion

-Handling bad records is an essential part of building resilient data pipelines.
-By leveraging PySpark's capabilities, we can automate the process of isolating invalid records in an bad queue, periodically re-checking them for validity, and storing them for future testing.
-This approach helps maintain the integrity of your pipeline, ensures that data quality issues don't cause unnecessary disruptions, and provides a streamlined way to test and fix bads in the pipeline.
+Handling bad records is a critical part of building resilient data pipelines.
+By isolating invalid records, automating its reprocessing, and retaining the invalid records for future testing, the integrity of the pipeline is preserved.
+This approach ensures that data quality issues do not disrupt pipeline operations and provides an effective way to test and fix errors as the pipeline evolves.

-With a setup like this, you can build robust data pipelines that handle edge cases effectively, automate bad management, and continuously process valid records, improving your overall workflow efficiency.
+With this setup, pipelines can efficiently process valid data while continuously checking and reprocessing bad data, ensuring the system remains reliable and capable of handling edge cases without unnecessary disruptions.